NxPKG/khulnasoft-docs/content/zaraz/web-api/ecommerce.md

 You do not need to map e-commerce events to triggers.
 Zaraz automatically forwards data using the right format to the tools with e-commerce support.

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account and domain.
 2. Select **Zaraz** > **Settings**.
 3. Enable **E-commerce tracking**.
 4. Select **Save**.